Where & HOW To See The Northern Lights in Banff

 Learn the KP Index

 Kp refers to a scale of numbers between 0 – 9 that is known as the planetary index.
-A 9 on a clear night in will be a full-blown show, though even a 3-4 will can be visible, as the scale refers to how far south the lights will be visible.
+An 8 to 9 on a clear night in will be a full-blown show, though even a 3-4 will can be visible, as the scale refers to how far south the lights will be visible.
 Download an app like this to help you watch the Kp index.

 Dress Warm